Many people use a remortgage to release equity from their homes. You are allowed to raise capital for lots of different reasons.

-The most popular reasons are debt consolidation, home improvements, buying out your ex-partner if you have separated and raising funds to gift to your children, perhaps to get them onto the property ladder themselves.
+The most popular reasons are a remortgage for debt consolidation, home improvements, buying out your ex-partner if you have separated and raising funds to gift to your children, perhaps to get them onto the property ladder themselves.

-Whatever your reason to remortgage, there should be plenty of options out there as long as you have a decent amount of equity in your home and the payments are affordable.
+Whatever your reason to remortgage to release equity, there should be plenty of options out there as long as you have a decent amount of equity in your home and the payments are affordable.

 Hi, it's Malcolm and I'm joined by my colleague Wayne.
 Today we're going to talk about remortgaging to release equity.

 One of the major reasons people approach this situation Wayne is to do debt consolidation.
 Now there's pros and cons when adding debts to your mortgage.

 So, I guess people are coming to us to try and reduce outgoings normally?